 How it works

-maximum (50, 5 x average per minute error process rate over the last 24 hours)
+maximum (50, 5 x average per minute error process rate over the past 24 hours)

 If your average per-minute error process rate is very low, we set a minimum rate of 50 errors per minute.

-When you send errors at a rate exceeding the spike protection rate, we will reject any extra errors for the remainder of the current minute.
+When your errors exceed the spike protection rate, we will reject any further errors for the remainder of the current minute.
 The limit is applied per minute to ensure some data continues to trickle in throughout the spike.
-For example, if your average process rate is around 50 errors/min, and you start sending in 500 errors/min for us to process, we will only accept and process 250 of those errors, dropping the rest.
+For example, if your average process rate is around 50 errors/min, and you start sending in 500 errors/min for us to process, we will accept and process 250 of those errors, dropping the rest.

 Correlating spike protection with the error chart

 Since spike protection is triggered by spikes in the errors that we process for your applications, you will be able to correlate the spikes directly by looking at the spikes in your Crash Reporting error chart.

 You would have received spike protection emails about these spikes in your dashboard